-The Downtown Fargo civic plaza (formal name TBD) is proposed as a non-profit community feature, modeled after Main Street Square in Rapid City, SD.
+Broadway Square is proposed as a non-profit community feature, modeled after Main Street Square in Rapid City, SD.
 The landscape architecture team, consisting of Land Elements from Fargo, ND and REA from Indianapolis, IN, has designed the plaza as a multi-use area with programming options available 12 months of the year.
-In February 2017, the Block 9 Partnership began working with Fargo Parks District on a partnership to manage and program the plaza.
+In February 2017, the Block 9 Partnership began working with Fargo Parks District on a partnership to manage and program Broadway Square.

-The Block 9 team has met with local groups including the Fargo-Moorhead Convention & Visitors Bureau, the Downtown Community Partnership, Folkways, The Arts Partnership, Emerging Prairie, City of Fargo, Fargo Parks and Jade Presents to determine the possibilities and viability of plaza programming.
+The Block 9 team has met with local groups including the Fargo-Moorhead Convention & Visitors Bureau, the Downtown Community Partnership, Folkways, The Arts Partnership, Emerging Prairie, City of Fargo, Fargo Parks and Jade Presents to determine the possibilities and viability of programming at Broadway Square.
 We are energized by their enthusiasm and visionary ideas for what the plaza can add to the quality of life for the Fargo area.

 We’ve also engaged the team from Main Street Square in Downtown Rapid City as a learning and inspirational exercise.
 Main Street Square was once a surface parking lot.